Reviews You Can Rely On

 Why Trust GearLab

 Our teams tested and rated all these backpacks for different qualities depending on the pack type and its intended use.
 We tested for durability, comfort, weight, features, volume, ease of use, water resistance, style, accessibility, and more.
-We packed and unpacked them all.
-We hiked, we biked, and we went through airport security with them.
-We loaded up our precious laptops and tablets in them.
+We repeatedly packed and unpacked them all.
+We hiked, biked, and went through airport security with them.
+We loaded up our precious laptops and tablets in them and shoved them in overhead bins and below airline seats.
 In short, we put all these backpacks through the wringer to find the best of the best.

 What Type of Backpack Is Best For You?